-One of the key goals of Business Process Management (BPM) is to help avoid major challenges in your business.
-In its most simple form, BPM is the way a company manages their business processes.
-This usually involves making changes on the workflow, either adding or removing something.
-Unmanaged business processes lead to time wastage, increase in blame, demoralized employees, lack of data, more errors, and even withdrawal of investors.
+The key goals of Business Process Management (BPM) are all about helping companies avoid significant challenges.
+In its simplest form, BPM is how a company manages its business processes, which usually involves changing the workflow by adding or removing something.
+Unmanaged business processes lead to time wastage, overworked employees, lack of data, more errors, and even potential withdrawal of investors.

 What is BPM?